web-token/jwt-doc/component/jwk/jwkset.md

 $jwkset->get('KEY ID');

 // Counts the keys in the key set.
-$jwkset->count();
+$jwkset->count(); // The method count($jwkset) has the same behaviour.

 // Adds a key to the key set.
-// /!\ This method will create a new key set.
+// /!\ As the JWKSet object is immutable, this method will create a new key set.
 The previous key set is unchanged.
 $new_jwkset = $jwkset->with($jwk);

 // Removes a key to the key set.
-// /!\ This method will create a new key set.
+// /!\ As the JWKSet object is immutable, this method will create a new key set.
 The previous key set is unchanged.
 $new_jwkset = $jwkset->without('KEY ID');

 // Selects a key according to the requirements.